Ancient Origins

 Ancient Mystery Sites You Can Visit in Peru

-Peru is, by any reasonable measure, one of the great archaeological destinations on Earth.
-In a country the size of Alaska, you'll find geoglyphs visible only from the air, mortarless stone walls that have outlasted everything Spain built, a doorway carved from solid rock that opens onto nothing, and a high-altitude plateau covered in formations that look like sculpted faces.
+Peru is, by any reasonable measure, one of the great archaeological destinations on Earth — and one of its most haunting.
+In a country the size of Alaska, you'll find geoglyphs that resolve into spiders and hummingbirds only from the air, mortarless stone walls that have outlasted everything Spain built, a doorway carved from solid rock that opens onto nothing, and a high-altitude plateau covered in formations that seem to stare back at you.
 Ancient Aliens has used Peru as a backdrop across dozens of episodes — and for once, the show undersells it.

 Here are six sites featured in the series that you can actually visit — including how to get there and what you'll find when you do.